Theme

 Spec Kit is a toolkit for spec-driven development, positioned around structured workflows, predictable implementation paths, and integrations with AI coding agents.

 The official repository presents Spec Kit as a toolkit for turning software specifications into a more central part of the implementation process, with CLI-based project setup and agent integrations.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is